Rural Obesity and Weight Control

 - Limited access to healthy and affordable food

-- Lack of nutrition information and programming
+- Lack of nutrition education and services

-- Fewer opportunities to be physically active
+- Fewer opportunities for children to be physically active in afterschool sports or events

 How does obesity impact health?